HuijaeAn/GitPlitVCS/README.md

 Merges files from the branch with __BranchName__ into the current branch.
 Couple rules here:
 * Staging areas must be empty.
-* If the provided branch is the lowest common ancestor of the current branch and the provided branch, prints the following message instead:
+* If the provided branch is an ancestor of the current branch, prints the following message instead:
 ![image](https://user-images.githubusercontent.com/126933771/228266430-e862cd99-f130-45c9-8f1d-3c17c067659d.png)
-* If the current branch is the lowest common ancestor of the current branch and the provided branch, prints the following message instead:
+* If the current branch is an ancestor of the provided branch, prints the following message instead:
 ![image](https://user-images.githubusercontent.com/126933771/228267007-bc8466aa-6ec0-4d65-8ecf-05995db7dab3.png)
 * If the file contents of the provided branch and the current branch are different from each ohter, it will update the file to include the contents of both.
 * This is called merge conflict.
 Unlike real git, merge conflicts do not have to be resolved: the changes will be shown in the updated file.